American Model Tawny Jordan Sizzles In A Revealing Dress As She Graces The Pages Of ‘Picton’ Magazine

 In the snap, Tawny could be seen dressed up in a beautiful floral dress that featured a plunging neckline and a thigh-high slit.
 The hottie flaunted her incredible cleavage while also putting her long, sexy legs on full display.

-In terms of makeup, she opted for a full face of makeup, comprising a dark mauve shade of lipstick and lots of mascara.
-The rest of her makeup could not be seen because of the long-shot image.
+In terms of makeup, she opted for a full application, comprised of a dark mauve shade of lipstick and lots of mascara.
 The model wore her tresses in soft, romantic curls and allowed them to cascade over her shoulders.
 To pose for the snap, Tawny leaned against a rock, lifted her chin, closed her eyes and puckered her lips.

-She opted for hoop earrings but ditched other jewelry and accessories so as to keep it simple, yet sexy.
+She opted for hoop earrings but ditched other jewelry and accessories to keep her overall look simple, yet sexy.

-The model also posted several other pictures from the same photoshoot but it featured other models, including Estee Schmidt, Kiana Tate, and Ashley Arroyo.
+The model also posted several other pictures from the same photoshoot featuring other models, including Estee Schmidt, Kiana Tate, and Ashley Arroyo.

-Tawny neither mention the location in her caption nor used a geotag.
-Therefore, the place where the photoshoot took place could not be known.
+Tawny neither mentioned the location of the shoot in her caption nor used a geotag.
+Therefore, the place where the photoshoot took place wasn’t known to her followers.

 In the caption, Tawny wished her Los Angeles-based agency, Bella Model Management, a happy anniversary while celebrating her featured editorial in the magazine.

-The model thanked all of her loved ones, fellow models, artists, friends, and her clients for supporting her and gave a special shout-out to her project manager, Shannon Arielle.
+The model thanked all of her loved ones, fellow models, artists, friends, and her clients for supporting her, and she gave a special shout-out to her project manager, Shannon Arielle.

 View this post on Instagram